AMReX-Fusion/Furnace/Docs/source/sponge.rst

 Sponge
 ******

-Furnace uses a sponge source term to damp velocities in regions where we are not interested in the dynamics, to prevent them from dominating the timestep constraint.
+Logi uses a sponge source term to damp velocities in regions where we are not interested in the dynamics, to prevent them from dominating the timestep constraint.
 Often these are buffer regions between the domain of interest and the boundary conditions.

 The sponge parameters are set in the inputs file.
-The timescale of the damping is set through ``furnace.sponge_timescale``, while factors such as the radius/density/pressure at which the sponge starts to begin being applied are described below.
+The timescale of the damping is set through ``logi.sponge_timescale``, while factors such as the radius/density/pressure at which the sponge starts to begin being applied are described below.